Our Founding History.

 OSS 大将軍 OSS Great Shogun

-The Samurai awards are a government recognized official awarding body and as a member of the Scottish Samurai you are entitled to use the post nominal letters ‘OSS’.
+The Samurai awards are a recognised awarding body and as a member of the Scottish Samurai you are entitled to use the post nominal letters ‘OSS’.
 The post nominal letters that you may use are in English with Japanese characters.

 Example – Joe OSS将軍